Conservative treatments for knee osteoarthritis

-• Injections into the joint with lubricants (hyaluronic acid or autologous blood) and anti-inflammatory medication (cortisone)
+• Joint infiltration / joint injections with lubricants (hyaluronic acid or autologous blood) and anti-inflammatory medication (cortisone)

 Cortisone injections into the knee joint are an effective remedy and reduce pain as well as knee swelling and joint effusion.
 However, cortisone also has some side effects: